rafaeldayon/fortunate-1/README.md

     ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-This fortune file database is provided under the Creative Commons Attribution 4.0 International License.
+This fortunes file database is provided under the Creative Commons Attribution 4.0 International License.
 For details, please see
 <http://creativecommons.org/licenses/by/4.0/legalcode>.